Dr David Burgess

 Dr Evie Knight

-Evie graduated with honours from the University of Melbourne in 2010.
-After graduation she undertook a rotating internship in Small Animal Medicine and Surgery at Queensland Veterinary Specialists and Pet Emergency in Brisbane.
-Following completion of the internship, she commenced a Dermatology internship at Dermatology for Animals.
+Evie graduated from the University of Melbourne in 2010.
+After graduation she undertook a rotating internship in small animal medicine and surgery at Queensland Veterinary Specialists and Pet Emergency in Brisbane.
+Following completion of the internship, she commenced a dermatology internship at Dermatology for Animals.

-Evie currently lives with her very fluffy and spoilt Persian, Roger and a much-loved Bichon, Gary.
+Evie currently lives with her very fluffy and spoilt Chinchilla, Panda, a much-loved Maltese, Chester, and the newest addition to the family, Gio, a Golden Retriever.

 Dr Catherine Chan